Flower67/Project1_MonteCrypto/README.md

 **Question 3: What's the ideal portfolio mix of all investments?**
 **Question 4: Did COVID impact the ideal optimal portfolio?**

-The ideal portfolio is a mix of all investments, and changed significantly pre- and post-COVID.
+*Answer: The ideal portfolio is a mix of all investments, and changed significantly pre- and post-COVID.
 For example the largest 3 investments in the pre-COVID optimal portfolio are: Gold, AAPL, and AMZN.
-The 3 largest investments in the post-COVID portfolio are: ETH, Soybeans, and AMZN.
+The 3 largest investments in the post-COVID portfolio are: ETH, Soybeans, and AMZN.*

 ![Optimum Portfolio](/Images/Optimal_portfolio.png)

-We were surprised to see that while Cryptocurrency had the best historical returns, it didn't compose a large portion of the optimal portfolio.
-We attributed this to the fact that crypto was high return, but it was also high risk and showed significant volatility.
-We were also surprised to see items we considered low return, such as Soybeans, to be such a large holding in the optimal portfolio post-COVID.
-After researching soybean performance, we realized this occurred because of certain weather and international impacts which caused soybean prices to rise significantly in the post-COVID time period.
+We were surprised to see that while crypto currency had the best historical returns, it didn't compose a large portion of the optimal portfolio.
+We attributed this to the fact that crypto was high return, but it was also high risk with high volatility.
+We were also surprised to see items we considered low return, such as soybeans, to be a large holding in the optimal portfolio post-COVID.
+After researching soybean performance, we realized this occurred because certain weather and international impacts caused soybean prices to rise significantly in the post-COVID time period.